zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Tell me about that, why was it so somber?

 **ZMD**: Well, this person who a lot—I again, I have had my differences with Yudkowsky and reasons to distrust him—this person who we had learned a lot from, and whom a lot of us trusted quite a lot, was saying like, well, everyone's going to die.
 It's a pretty somber moment.
-It wasn't unexpected in that, that been a quiet vibe for a few years, and then April 1st was just like a time to make it text instead of subtext.
-So I talked to Yudkowsky at an Independence Day party in 2021, and I don't quite remember the details, but like there was just this moment in conversation, where like he referred—you know, unfortunately, I didn't actually write a Diary entry immediately after the party, so I don't actually remember the details—there was a moment where he alluded to everyone's impending death, and I said something about how it hadn't really felt as real to me before DALL-E. So in January 2021, I think it was January 5th or January 6th, 2021, [OpenAI published DALL-E](https://openai.com/index/dall-e/), which was the text-to-image thing, the one that—the avocado chairs.
+It wasn't unexpected in that, that been a quiet vibe for a few years, and then April 1st was just a time to make it text instead of subtext.
+So I talked to Yudkowsky at an Independence Day party in 2021, and I don't quite remember the details, but like there was just this moment in conversation, where he referred—you know, unfortunately, I didn't actually write a Diary entry immediately after the party, so I don't actually remember the details—there was a moment where he alluded to everyone's impending death, and I said something about how it hadn't really felt as real to me before DALL-E. So in January 2021, I think it was January 5th or January 6th, 2021, [OpenAI published DALL-E](https://openai.com/index/dall-e/), which was the text-to-image thing, the one that—the avocado chairs.
 I like to say that that was, there's a line in my forthcoming memoir part where I say that that was the most significant thing that happened that week of January 2021.

 **CM**: Got it, got it.

 **ZMD**: So for me, DALL-E was this moment like, wow, this AI stuff that we've been talking about for 15 years might actually—or I guess it only been 12 years at that point—might actually be reasonably soon, rather than "someday".

 Because specifically why I was so impressed by DALL-E was just the fact that—it's easy enough to have an intuition that if you have a million, if you have a thousand images of chairs, you can train a neural network on that, and can spit out more chairs from the same chair distribution, but the fact that it can compose concepts and do avocado chairs, without there being a thousand avocado chairs in the dataset, that seemed to me like this glimmer of generality, and composing concepts instead of just being a clever statistics trick.
 That was the moment that I was like, okay, this might be sooner than I expected.
 I think Yudkowsky probably had this moment—just sort of reading between the lines or maybe not even needing to read between the lines too much of things he had said, I think for him this moment was AlphaGo in 2016.
-I guess it took me you know took me another five years to see the thing that he was seeing then.
+I guess it took me another five years to see the thing that he was seeing then.

 **CM**: A lot of people talk about, after that post went up, it was a somber moment, some people like quit going to dentists, said they weren't going to have children.
 Did you experience much of that, like changing behavior?